Mario Chalmers

-Almario Vernard "Mario" Chalmers (born May 19, 1986) is an American professional basketball player who last played for the Zamboanga Valientes of the ASEAN Basketball League.
+Almario Vernard Chalmers (born May 19, 1986) is an American professional basketball player who last played for the Zamboanga Valientes of the Asian Tournament (TAT).
 He was selected as the 34th overall pick in the 2008 NBA draft by the Minnesota Timberwolves after playing three seasons of college basketball for the University of Kansas.
 Chalmers was named the 2006–07 Co-Defensive Player of the Year and the Most Outstanding Player of the 2008 NCAA Division I men's basketball tournament after winning the 2008 NCAA championship.

 In the NBA, he was the starting point guard for two championship-winning teams with the Miami Heat in 2012 and 2013.
 Chalmers is the only Alaskan to win a championship in the high school, college, and pro levels.
+After seven seasons with the Heat he was traded to the Memphis Grizzlies in November 2015 and waived in March 2016 due to injury.
+After missing a season due to injury he returned with the team in the 2017 offseason before going overseas and G-League in 2018.

 Family life

 Mario is the son of Ronnie and Almarie Chalmers, parents who have each played active roles in developing basketball players.
 Ronnie Chalmers is a former head basketball coach at Bartlett High School and assistant coach at the University of Kansas.
 Almarie Mosley Chalmers has coached many basketball camps and has written a book about raising a basketball family titled The Ball is in Your Court: Embracing Your Child's Dreams.
-Mario has an older sister named Roneka, who lives in Charlotte, North Carolina, where the Chalmers family lived for some time.
-Mario is the father of four kids.
+Chalmers has an older sister named Roneka, who lives in Charlotte, North Carolina, where the Chalmers family lived for some time.
+Chalmers is the father of four kids.
 He has three sons named Zachiah A'mario Chalmers, Prynce Almario Chalmers, and one that has an unknown public name.
-In addition, Mario has a daughter named Queen Elizabeth Chalmers.
+In addition, Chalmers has a daughter named Queen Elizabeth Chalmers.
 He is the cousin of former Los Angeles Clippers guard Lionel Chalmers, and former Minnesota Timberwolves guard Chris Smith.

-High school career

 Chalmers attended Bartlett High School in Anchorage, Alaska, where he was named the 4A State Player of the Year three times in a row, joining Trajan Langdon as the only other player to receive such acclaim.
 Chalmers led his high school team to two state championships in 2002 and 2003, and a runner-up finish in 2004.
 As a senior in 2004–05, he was named a McDonald's All-American as well as a third-team Parade All-American.

 Considered a five-star recruit by Rivals.com, Chalmers was listed as the No. 2 point guard and the No. 12 player in the nation in 2005.